 Hello, my name is Jamye Hunter.
 I am an Undergraduate at Northern Illinois University.
 This is my Junior year.
 My major is Human Development and Family Sciences with an emphasis in Family Social Services.
 I also have a minor in Psychology.
 I am on the research team to gain hands on experience in my field.
 I hope to gain professional work habits, network with others, and expand my knowledge on topics in my field that are important to making a difference in people’s lives.
 I am personally interested in researching about commitment and couple relationships because I come from a broken home.
 I want to be knowledgeable about what it takes to have a healthy and long-lasting relationship.
 I intend to use my experiences to help others grow and inspire them with my decisions.
 I would like to continue my studies at Northern Illinois University and obtain my Masters in Marriage and Family Therapy.

 I am an undergraduate senior majoring in Human Development and Family Sciences with an emphasis in Family Social Services, and a minor in Psychology.
 I chose this major because I have a passion for helping people.
 I wanted to dedicate my life to making a difference in families and individual lives.
-In my future, I hope to attend graduate school to study Marriage and Family Therapy.
+I will begin the NIU Marriage and Family Therapy Program in the Fall of 2018.

 I have been on the research team since January 2017.
 On the research team, I am an editor of our blog, I run our Facebook and Instagram pages, and I am working on quantitatively analyzing data.
 I am on the research team for many reasons.
 One would be to get research experience during my undergraduate years.
 Another reason is because I hope to go onto graduate school in the future and I know this experience will help me in my future plans.
 Most importantly, I am on this research team because I am interested in the topics that we are exploring and I love working with other people and learning together on our projects and accomplishing things as a team.
 Researching commitment and couple relationships interests me because it is something that almost everyone can relate to in some way.
 I think the relationships that we build have an impact on who we become as individuals.
 For my future on the research team, I hope to be a part of new projects, present at conferences, and to continue to learn more about emerging adult relationships.